lewisjared/celery/docs/configuration.rst

 More than broker URL, of the same transport, can also be specified.
 The broker URLs can be passed in as a single string that is semicolon delimited::

-    BROKER_URL = 'transport://userid:password@hostname:port//;transport://userid:password@hostname:port//'
+    broker_url = 'transport://userid:password@hostname:port//;transport://userid:password@hostname:port//'

 Or as a list::

-    BROKER_URL = [
+    broker_url = [
         'transport://userid:password@localhost:port//',
         'transport://userid:password@hostname:port//'
     ]

-The brokers will then be used in the :setting:`BROKER_FAILOVER_STRATEGY`.
+The brokers will then be used in the :setting:`broker_failover_strategy`.

 See :ref:`kombu:connection-urls` in the Kombu documentation for more information.

-.. setting:: BROKER_HEARTBEAT
+.. setting:: broker_heartbeat

-BROKER_HEARTBEAT
+broker_heartbeat
 ~~~~~~~~~~~~~~~~
 :transports supported: ``pyamqp``